 Originally from Houston, TX, Chris began playing the guitar at the age of eight, influenced by blues and rock greats Jimi Hendrix, Stevie Ray Vaughn and Eddie Van Halen and began studying classical guitar at age ten.
 At age thirteen, Chris won Houston’s “Best Guitarist in Houston Under 18” in the rock category.

-While studying jazz at the High School for the Visual and Performing Arts in Houston TX, Chris began working professionally as a guitarist, playing locally in clubs and at corporate functions.
+While studying jazz at the High School for the Visual and Performing Arts, Chris began working professionally as a guitarist, playing locally in clubs and at corporate functions.
 It was also during this time that Chris first began teaching private music lessons at his local music store.

 While attending the University of Miami under music scholarship, he performed in the award winning University of Miami Concert Jazz Band and played with jazz greats Wynton Marsalis, Joe Lovano and others.
 He also played in several bands and with numerous local artists including Christian R&B artist Neville Peter and Nashville piano-rocker Gabe Dixon.